Tucson gunman Loughner pleads guilty to rampage, spared death penalty

 During an exchange with the judge before formally entering his plea, Loughner admitted going to the "Congress On Your Corner" event hosted by Giffords armed with a loaded Glock 19 pistol and 60 additional rounds of ammunition with plans to kill the congresswoman.

-He also admitted shooting other people there with the intention to kill them because they had attended the event.
+Loughner also admitted shooting other people at the event with the intent to kill them because they had attended.

+Even so, the hearing shed little light on Loughner's motive for the attack, although a psychiatrist who testified during the competency portion painted a portrait of mental illness dating back to his time in high school.

 U.S. Attorney General Eric Holder said that in deciding against pursuing the death penalty, he took into consideration the views of victims and their families as well as the recommendations of prosecutors.